e40/emacs-mail-client/README.md

 The first question is: why?
 The short answer: I'm much more productive with this system than anything I've seen other people use.
+That doesn't mean there isn't something out there more powerful, but I just haven't seen it.

 The long answer: